fluree/docs.flur.ee/src/content/0.11.0/docs/examples/cryptocurrency.md

 Transactions not supported
 ``` -->

 Whereas adding to her own wallet will fail.
-Even if she doesn't know her current balance, she can use the database function, (`?pO`) to get the previous value of her `wallet/balance`.
+Even if she doesn't know her current balance, she can use the ledger function, (`?pO`) to get the previous value of her `wallet/balance`.

 ```all
 Private Key: 65a55074e1de61e08845d4dc5b997260f5f8c20b39b8070e7799bf92a006ad19